CEMcraigSpreadbury/RubiksCube/README.md

 ## Reset

-If you ever get stuck and want start fresh, simply type:
+If you ever get stuck and want to start fresh, simply type:
 ```
 reset
 ```